Thrift Savings Plan Guide – Everything You Need to Know About the TSP

 As you can see, managing your TSP is easy when you are starting, but it can quickly become complicated.

-I use a free online software program, Personal Capital, to help manage my investments.
-Personal Capital makes it easy to link your investment accounts and see an overview of all your investments in one location.
+I use a free online software program, Empower, to help manage my investments.
+Empower makes it easy to link your investment accounts and see an overview of all your investments in one location.
 Their free tool also analyzes your asset allocation, which you can use to rebalance your portfolio.
 It is a very powerful tool!

 Learn more about managing your Thrift Savings Plan, including screenshots and advanced tips.